Malcolm Roberts (politician): Climate change

 Roberts promotes climate conspiracy theories, and does not accept the scientific consensus on climate change.

 His views were supported by Alan Jones, who is the patron of the Galileo Movement and interviewed Roberts on his breakfast program.

+Roberts is a member of the Saltbush Club, a group that promotes climate change denial.

 NASA

 Roberts frequently states that NASA has falsified climate data to exaggerate warming in the Arctic.
 In November 2016, Gavin Schmidt, director of NASA's Goddard Institute for Space Studies, told Roberts he was "mistaken" to assert NASA had removed data to hide Arctic warming in the 1940s.
 Schmidt stated that the data was freely available online and that Roberts should check it himself, adding that he was surprised that Roberts was in fact a senator, and that his allegation of inappropriate temperature data adjustment is "the definition of denial".

 Roberts' specific objection related to charts from Icelandic stations at Vestmannaeyjar and Teigarhorn, where temperatures from the 1930s and 1940s were adjusted down, removing the apparent warming recorded at that time.
-However a senior Icelandic meteorologist with a specialty in historical climatology emailed Roberts that the temperature adjustments, which were made because of a daytime bias and relocation of one of the stations, were "quite sound ... absolutely necessary and well founded".
+However a senior Icelandic meteorologist with a specialty in historical climatology emailed Roberts without evidence that the temperature adjustments, which were made because of a daytime bias and relocation of one of the stations, were "quite sound ... absolutely necessary and well founded".